School of Nursing

 Emma completed her degree in mental health nursing at UCLan.
 She completed her MSc in personality disorder (research) in 2013 and PGCert in Health and Social Care Education in 2014, all at UCLan.
 She is currently studying her Professional Doctorate in Health, also at UCLan with the title- The felt experience of the therapeutic relationship between service users with antisocial personality disorder and student mental health nurses.
 She is also involved in a number of other research projects including social media use in undergraduate health care programmes and the impact of a HIV diagnosis on a person’s mental health.

-Emma leads on social media for the College of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.
+Emma leads on social media for the Faculty of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.

 Emma's main areas of interest are; personality disorders; especially antisocial, the therapeutic relationship, student nurse development, public engagement and social media.
 She is highly motivated in exploring ways of making learning fun and interactive!